Sixzero/diabtrend-deeplearn-camera/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C or Swift files, open `example/ios/DiabtrendDlCameraExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > diabtrend-dl-camera`.
+To edit the Objective-C or Swift files, open `example/ios/DiabtrendDlCameraExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > diabtrend-deeplearn-camera`.

-To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `diabtrend-dl-camera` under `Android`.
+To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `diabtrend-deeplearn-camera` under `Android`.

 ### Commit message convention